-Data Quality Standard 1 for Measure 1: For results that are finalized during the contract year, the accuracy rate for encounters generating delivery payments is 100%.

-Data Quality Standard 2 for Measure 1: A minimum record submittal rate of 85%.
+- 2. Data Quality Standard 1 for Measure 1.
+For results that are finalized during the contract year, the accuracy rate for encounters generating delivery payments is 100%. - 3.
+Data Quality Standard 2 for Measure 1.
+A minimum record submittal rate of 85%. - ii.

-- ii.
 Measure 2.
 This accuracy study will compare the accuracy and completeness of payment data stored in the MCPs' claims systems during the study period to payment data submitted to and accepted by ODM.
 Two levels of analysis will be conducted: one to evaluate encounter data completeness for which two rates will be calculated and one to evaluate payment data accuracy.
 Encounter data completeness and payment accuracy will be determined by aggregating data across claim types i.e., dental, institutional (inpatient, outpatient, and other), professional, and pharmacy.
-Encounter data completeness for all claim types will be evaluated at the detail level.
-Payment data accuracy for each claim type will be evaluated based on how encounters are processed-i.e., either paid at the detail level or at the header level.
-As such, evaluation of payment data accuracy will be as follows: - a.
-Dental and professional payment comparisons will be at the detail level. - b.
-Inpatient-institutional payment comparisons will be at the header level, while outpatient-institutional and other-institutional payment comparisons will be at the detail level. - c.
-Pharmacy payment comparisons will be at the header level.
+Encounter data accuracy for each claim types will be evaluated based on how encounters are processed-i.e., either paid at the detail level or at the header level.
+As such, evaluation of payment data accuracy will be as follows: Dental and professional payment comparisons will be at the detail level; and Pharmacy payment comparisons will be at the detail level; and Pharmacy payment comparisons will be at the detail level. - 1.
+Encounter Data Completeness (Level 1). - a.
+Omission Encounter Rate.
+The percentage of encounters in the MCP's fully adjudicated claims file not present in the ODM encounter data files. - b.
+Surplus Encounter Rate.
+The percentage of encounters in the ODM encounter data files not present in the MCP's fully adjudicated claims files. - 2.
+Payment Data Accuracy (Level 2).
+Payment Error Rate.
+The percentage of matched encounters between the ODM encounter data files and the MCP's fully adjudicated claims files where a payment amount discrepancy was identified. - 3.
+Measurement Period.
+In order to provide timely feedback on the omission rate of encounters, the measurement period will be the most recent from when the study is initiated.
+This study is conducted annually. - 4.
+Data Quality Standard for Measure 2 (For SFY 2018 and SFY 2019).